 Top tips to help your dyslexic child enjoy reading

-Reading might be more difficult for dyslexic children, but that doesn’t mean they can’t enjoy it.
-Follow the advice in this exclusive extract from The Dyslexia Toolkit for Parents, published by TheSchoolRun, to inspire them to love books.
+Reading might be difficult for some dyslexic children, but that doesn’t mean they can’t enjoy it.
+We have tips to help you inspire them to love books.

 - Encourage your child to read by finding topics that interest them and that they’re keen to learn more about, or simply enjoy for entertainment.

 - Choose the right books.
 Don’t make the mistake of thinking that because they have dyslexia, they have to read simple books.
 One sure-fire way of putting children off is to give them books that aren’t age-appropriate or that seem boring.
 Talk to them about what they want to read and really listen to the answer.

 - Encourage discussion.
 What would they do if they were the character in the book?
 By discussing the book and empathising with characters, your child will feel more involved.

 - When reading with your child, leave them wanting more.
 Plan ahead so you try to end a reading session on a cliffhanger.
 Your child will be more likely to want to return to the session to find out what’s coming next.

 - Find a book with a character who shares their name.
 This makes the story more personal and at least one word they are likely to recognise on a regular basis.
 You can also buy tailor-made books featuring names of friends, family members and pets.